 When starting a business, it is easy to get discouraged when you compare your intended startup cost to what’s actually in your bank account.
-A study conducted by the U.S. Senate states, lack of funding is a major catalyst as to why female entrepreneurs are not as successful as their male counterparts.
+A study conducted by the U.S. Senate states lack of funding is a major catalyst as to why female entrepreneurs are not as successful as their male counterparts.
 No Pretty Boss should be denied the opportunity to start a successful business due to lack of funding when she is willing to fight against statistics and get the job done!
-The following three points will let you into how I’ve started a nonprofit and for profit businesses with little to no startup capital.
+The following three points will let you into how I started a non-profit and for-profit business with little to no startup capital.

 1. Start Small